minhnhatzc/marketplace_nft_bsc/README.md

 ### Getting test BSC

-You can get up to 2 MATIC/day by pasting your address here: https://testnet.bnbchain.org/faucet-smart
+You can get up to BNB by pasting your address here: https://testnet.bnbchain.org/faucet-smart

 ## Developers